 Long Shadows

-cruising the crowd, your head hung low.
+you cruise the streets, your head hung low.

-For, when your body's bought and sold,
+'Cause your body is bought and sold,

-you search faces for tricks you know.
+you search faces for those you know.

-Cash casts long shadows on the street
+Cash casts long shadows on the street;

-in a city devoid of trust.
+in a city that preys on trust.

-And when innocence needs to eat,
+And when innocence needs to eat;

 morality's sold for a crust.

-inside the land of, let's pretend.
+within the role of, let's pretend.

-And because those you trust are few,
+Because those you trust are all new,

 you curse fate for lack of a friend.

-when nightmares come; you cannot run.
+nightmares come, and you cannot run.

 And with hope tucked into your soul,

-you stir until the night is done.
+you fight sleep till the night is done.

 a reprieve, surviving the night.

-And waking to a rising sun,
+And waking to a rising sun;

-your confidence grows in its light.
+confidence grows within its light.

 Copyright © Emile Pinet | Year Posted 2015